Airline shares rebound as trickle of Middle East flights resume

 PHOTO

-HONG KONG: Airline shares rebounded on Thursday as more flights took off from the Middle East, providing some reprieve for carriers after U.S.-Israeli strikes on Iran wiped billions of dollars off their market value earlier in the week.
+HONG KONG: Airline shares rebounded on Thursday, as more flights took off from the Middle East, giving carriers some reprieve after U.S.-Israeli strikes on Iran wiped billions of dollars off their market value earlier in the week.

-Governments have been scrambling to arrange flights out of the Middle East for tens of thousands of citizens stranded by the intensifying U.S. and Israeli conflict with Iran, which has closed most of the region's airspace due to the risk of missiles hitting passenger planes.
+Governments have scrambled to arrange flights out of the Middle East for tens of thousands of citizens stranded by the intensifying U.S. and Israeli conflict that closed most of the region's airspace due to the risk of missiles hitting planes.

+Shares in Hong Kong's Cathay Pacific Airways closed up 2.2%, Qantas Airways rose 1% and Korean Air Lines jumped 5.6%.
+Japan Airlines closed down 1%, paring the week's losses.

+Major Chinese carriers such as Air China, , China Eastern Airlines , and China Southern Airlines, fell between 1% and 4% in both Hong Kong and Shanghai as they stabilised.

-Dubai, the world's busiest international airport, normally handles more than 1,000 flights a day and its closure upended travel and sent ticket prices soaring on popular routes such as Australia to Europe.
+Ticket prices soared on popular routes such as Australia to Europe after the closure of Dubai, the world's busiest international airport, which normally handles more than 1,000 flights a day.

-Emirates and Etihad Airways are now operating a limited number of services from Dubai and Abu Dhabi through the United Arab Emirates' safe air corridors, while Qatar Airways flights from Doha remain completely halted.
+Emirates and Etihad Airways are now operating a limited number of services from Dubai and Abu Dhabi through the United Arab Emirates' safe air corridors.

+Qatar Airways said it would run limited relief flights from Thursday for stranded passengers departing from Muscat in Oman to six European destinations including London, Berlin and Rome as well as from Riyadh to Frankfurt.

+These would be the airline's first flights since Saturday, when its Doha hub was shut after the strikes on Iran, according to flight-tracking service Flightradar24.

-As of early on Thursday morning, Emirates flights had departed from Dubai to destinations including Sydney, Amsterdam, Toronto and Mumbai, according to flight-tracking service Flightradar24, though the vast majority of services remained cancelled.
+By Thursday morning, Emirates flights had left Dubai for destinations such as Sydney, Hong Kong, Paris, Amsterdam, Toronto and Mumbai, data from the tracking service showed, though the vast majority of services remained cancelled.

-Three commercial flights were scheduled to depart the United Arab Emirates for Australia on Thursday, the Australian government said, after about 200 Australians arrived on an Emirates flight from Dubai on Wednesday night with emotional scenes at arrival gates as families embraced returning travellers.
+The number of take-offs and landings at Dubai airport totalled 161 on Wednesday, Flightradar24 said, nearly double those of the previous day.

+Since February 28, more than 17,500 Americans have returned to the United States from the Middle East.

-Canada said it was working to repatriate stranded citizens by organising seats on commercial flights and contracting charter flights.
+Canada said it was working to repatriate stranded citizens on commercial flights and contracting charter flights.

-Air India said it had a flight planned for Thursday on the Mumbai-Dubai-Delhi route on a Boeing 777 with a larger capacity to fly back stranded passengers.
+In addition to upending travel, the escalating Middle East conflict has also reduced the world's air cargo capacity by more than a fifth and driven up freight rates.

 ASIAN AIRLINE SHARES REBOUND

+Jet fuel prices have soared globally since the strikes on Iran, hitting an all-time high in Singapore on concerns of supply disruption, S&P Global Platts said on Thursday.

-Many Asian airline shares rebounded following double-digit percentage drops in the past few days amid concerns over how long the conflict might last and the impact of surging oil prices.
+Nevertheless, many Asian airline shares rebounded from double-digit percentage drops in the past few days amid concerns over how long the conflict might last and the impact of surging oil prices.

 "For now, I consider this rebound to be primarily short-term in nature, and its sustainability will still depend on the ongoing situation in the Iranian conflict," said Kenny Ng, a securities strategist at China Everbright Securities International.

-Potentially providing some relief, operatives from Iran's Ministry of Intelligence signalled openness to the U.S. Central Intelligence Agency (CIA) to talks on ending the war, the New York Times reported, citing officials briefed on the matter.
+In a sign of possible relief, operatives from Iran's Ministry of Intelligence signalled openness to the U.S. Central Intelligence Agency (CIA) to talks on ending the war, the New York Times said, citing officials briefed on the matter.

-Shares in Hong Kong's Cathay Pacific Airways rose 4.2%, Japan Airlines was up 0.25%, Qantas Airways rose more than 1% and Korean Air Lines gained more than 5%.

-Major Chinese carriers including Air China, , China Eastern Airlines , and China Southern Airlines, fell between 1% and 3% in both the Hong Kong and Shanghai markets, stabilising after steeper falls earlier this week.

-With airspace severely constrained, airlines have been forced to reroute flights, carry extra fuel or make additional refuelling stops to guard against sudden diversions or longer flight paths through safer corridors.
+The restrictions on airspace forced airlines to reroute flights, load extra fuel or make additional refuelling stops to guard against sudden diversions or longer flights on safer routes.

 Marooned tourists and some expatriates have also tried to find their own way out of the Middle East through Saudi Arabia or Oman, where the airspace remains open.